love vs infatuation

 Before making any drastic life decisions in an effort to get closer to your crush, take time to evaluate whether you’re experiencing love or infatuation.

-When you’re falling in real, genuine love with someone, your brain produces love hormones oxytocin and vasopressin.
+When you’re falling in real, genuine love with someone, your brain produces the love hormones oxytocin and vasopressin.
 It’s these chemicals that are responsible for strengthening the bond between you and your partner, and driving the desire to achieve a long-term commitment.
-Your body will start producing these love hormones after you’ve invested time in truly getting to know someone.
+Your body starts producing these love hormones after you’ve invested time in truly getting to know someone.

 Healthy Ways To Manage Infatuation